frontenddogma/web-development-glossary/manuscript/i.md

 : → Zero-based indexing

 Industrial Design
 : A process of design applied to products that are to be manufactured through techniques of mass production.
-Its key characteristic is that design is separated from manufacture: the creative act of determining and defining a product’s form and features takes place in advance of the physical act of making a product, which consists purely of repeated, often automated, replication and distinguishes industrial design from craft-based design.&nbsp;[†](#w-industrial-design)
+Its key characteristic is that design is separated from manufacture: The creative act of determining and defining a product’s form and features takes place in advance of the physical act of making a product, which consists purely of repeated, often automated, replication and distinguishes industrial design from craft-based design.&nbsp;[†](#w-industrial-design)

 Infinite scrolling
-: The dynamic loading of additional page content, usually when a user starts scrolling, so that it seems as if one could scroll indefinitely.
-Infinite scrolling can be problematic from a user perspective if there is useful or important information at the end of the page that cannot be reached because of continued adding of contents.
+: The dynamic loading of additional web page content, usually when a user starts scrolling, so that it seems as if one could scroll indefinitely.
+Infinite scrolling can be problematic from a user perspective if there is useful or important information at the end of a page that cannot be reached because of the continued adding of content.

 Information Architecture
-: The structural design of shared information environments; the art and science of organizing and labelling websites, intranets, online communities, and software to support usability and findability; and an emerging community of practice focused on bringing principles of design, architecture, and information science to the digital landscape.
+: The structural design of shared information environments; the art and science of organizing and labeling websites, intranets, online communities, and software to support usability and findability; and an emerging community of practice focused on bringing principles of design, architecture, and information science to the digital landscape.
 Typically, IA involves a model or concept of information that is used and applied to activities which require explicit details of complex information systems.
 These activities include library systems and database development.&nbsp;[†](#w-ia)

 Information Design
 : The practice of presenting information in a way that fosters an efficient and effective understanding of the information.
 The term has come to be used for a specific area of graphic design related to displaying information effectively, rather than just attractively or for artistic expression.
 Information design is closely related to the field of data visualization.
 The broad applications of information design along with its close connections to other fields of design and communication practices have created some overlap in the definitions of communication design, data visualization, and information architecture.&nbsp;[†](#w-information-design)